 Whether it's your first or 15th time switching energy suppliers, you may be unsure what to expect next.
-That's alright, we've rounded up everything you need to know to make the most of your energy switch.
+Don't worry – we've rounded up everything you need to know to make the most of your energy switch.

 Create/activate your Uswitch account

 If you haven't yet, make sure to set up your Uswitch account — or, if you did create one after switching, don't forget to activate it by clicking the link we sent to your email.

 With a Uswitch account, you can track your switch's progress, and your details will saved to make your next switch even easier and faster.

 You DON'T need to contact your old supplier

 Once you've confirmed your switch with Uswitch, we notify your new supplier.
 They notify your old supplier and arrange a supply switchover date.
 This date will be sent to you in your new supplier's welcome pack, which will also include all the tariff info for your records.

 Your switchover will happen in about three weeks